 Vernon Hawkins died in June of 1952.
 Emma Hawkins continued to live at 308 Marlborough until about 1970.

-In July of 1970, Stephen Toby Kunian, an attorney, and his wife, Lois Gersten (Rome) Kunian, a real estate broker, purchased 308 Marlborough.
-In March of 1993, Stephen Kunian transferred his interest in the property to his wife.
+On July 27, 1970, 308 Marlborough was purchased from Emma Hawkins by Stephen Toby Kunian, an attorney, and his wife, Lois Gersten (Rome) Kunian, a real estate broker.
+On March 30, 1993, Stephen Kunian transferred his interest in the property to his wife.

-In December of 2003, Lois Kunian entered into a “Preservation Restriction Agreement” with the National Architectural Trust for the purpose of ensuring the preservation of 308 Marlborough’s exterior.
+On December 22, 2003, Lois Kunian entered into a “Preservation Restriction Agreement” with the National Architectural Trust for the purpose of ensuring preservation of 308 Marlborough’s exterior.